• Skip to primary navigation

 • Repeat the process of layering and seasoning with the remaining potatoes directly on top of the first layer.
 Drizzle the entire dish with olive oil.

-• Top with the second piece of foil and fold all the edges in toward the center to create a sealed packet.
+• Top with the second piece of foil and fold all the edges in toward the center twice to create a sealed packet.

 • Grill over medium-high heat for 15 – 20 minutes on the first side before flipping and grilling for another 10 – 15 minutes.
 (Longer for crispier potatoes.)
 The packet will puff up during the cooking process – this is ok!